-The complexities and fragmentation of the healthcare supply chain require focused, tailored solutions that transform both the technical and operational aspects of the supply chain.
+The complexities and fragmentation of the healthcare supply chain require focused, tailored digital solutions that transform both the technical and operational aspects of the supply chain.
 This allows hospitals and health systems to gain the visibility and control that will allow for data-driven decision-making, enhanced collaboration, and effective engagement with stakeholders, resulting in better financial and care outcomes.

 Think of it in terms of an intersection of technology, process, and people.

-An integrated supply chain solution streamlines data across a hospital’s IT systems and third-party suppliers and distributors.
+An integrated digital supply chain management solution streamlines data across a hospital’s IT systems and third-party suppliers and distributors.
 Identifying and connecting upstream and downstream systems through existing or new technology will allow for compliant and reliable data capture, resulting in the ability to make data-driven purchasing decisions, perform accurate forecasting, reduce waste and diminish variability, and lower costs.

 Technology alone won’t solve all problems.
 A strong combination of technology and operational process improvement is imperative to the establishment and maximization of the value of an efficient supply chain.